Allocation of COVID-19 Testing Budget on a Commute Network of Counties: Discussion

 \section{Discussion}

 We consider the allocation of testing resources on a commute network of counties.
-We model the progression of pandemic using a 4-compartment network-SIR model, that simultaneously incorporate the effects of network structure and screening strategy.
+We model the progression of pandemic using a 4-compartment network-SIR model, that simultaneously models the effects of network structure and screening intervention.
 We propose algorithms for estimating model parameters and computing the optimal allocation strategy.
 We evaluate their performances on real data for Massachusetts and Hubei.

 There are future directions for extending our work.
 First, we assume that the infection rate $\alpha$ and network effect parameter $\lambda$ are time-invariant.
 In real life, they may change with the disease control measures such as travel restrictions and quarantine policies \citep{yan2021better}.
 It is interesting to extend our model to time-varying $(\alpha,\lambda)$.
-In fact, in our current method, by using a moving window for parameter estimation and letting $T=t_0+1$ for strategy computation, it does support a timely, frequent update of testing resource allocation.
-Second, our screening strategy is purely based on `efficiency', without considering `fairness'.
+In fact, in our current method, by using a moving window for parameter estimation and letting $T=t_0+1$ for strategy computation, it does support a timely and frequent update of testing resource allocation.
+Second, our screening strategy only considers `efficiency' but not `fairness'.
 As a result, the strategy computed by our method tends to put testing resources on a small number of counties each day.
 We can modify our method to encourage `fairness'.
-One possible approach is adding a penalty $\delta \sum_{t=t_0}^T\sum_{i=1}^n[a_i(t)-\bar{a}(t)]^2$ to the objective \eqref{Obj-2}, where $\bar{a}(t)=n^{-1}\sum_{i=1}^n a_i(t)$ and $\delta>0$ controls the trade-off between `efficiency' and `fairness'.
+One possibility is adding a penalty $\delta \sum_{t=t_0}^T\sum_{i=1}^n[a_i(t)-\bar{a}(t)]^2$ to the objective \eqref{Obj-2}, where $\bar{a}(t)=n^{-1}\sum_{i=1}^n a_i(t)$ and $\delta>0$ controls the trade-off between `efficiency' and `fairness'.
 Our optimization algorithm can be easily extended to accommodate this penalty.
 Third, our disease model uses no demographic variables of counties.
 We may borrow the deep neural network approach in \cite{tang2021interplay} to incorporate county-wise feature vectors into our network-SIR model.

 \includepdf[pages=-]{ActScreen-supp.pdf}